 - The flag on the mechanism is not deep enough into the sensor to block the sensor (for those using microswitches, you may not be pushing the lever down far enough to trigger the switch).
 You will have to adjust the position of the sensor or bend the lever. - The sensor ACTIVE state is inverted.
-If you need to invert the active signals for the Home and and/or Limit sensors, refer to the 'N' command description on page 76.
+If you need to invert the active signals for the Home and and/or Limit sensors, refer to the 'N' command description on page 66.

 Never disconnect the motor while the motor is moving!
 This will destroy the motor driver.
 Never move the motor with NO power applied to the board.
-For boards that have mating AMP MTA connectors on the board, please solder all connections to the connections.
-DO NOT just push the wires into the holes.
-If this is not done properly, the system may not work correctly and may even destroy the motor driver.